 Sorry Alice Cooper, but school's back from summer.

-Grease, which also lives up to its name in its judicial use of hair care products, was directed by Randal Kleiser and has potentially the most recognizable musical soundtrack to date.
+Grease, which also lives up to its name in its judicial use of hair care products, was directed by Randal Kleiser and has potentially the most recognizable musical soundtrack.

 The Breakfast Club, 1985

-The premise is simple; Five high schoolers are forced to attend weekend detention in the school library, not-so-carefully watched over by their less-than-loving teacher Richard Vernon.
+The premise is simple: five high schoolers are forced to attend weekend detention in the school library, not-so-carefully watched over by their less-than-loving teacher Richard Vernon (played by Paul Gleason).

-The students each represent stereotypical teenagers, as referenced within the movie itself: "You see us as a brain, an athlete, a basket case, a princess and a criminal."
+The students each represent archetypal teenagers, as referenced by a line in the movie itself: "You see us as a brain, an athlete, a basket case, a princess, and a criminal."

 A movie that looks to find the similarities between these kids, and allows them to open up and grow both individually and as a group, The Breakfast Club features a star-studded cast and an equally iconic soundtrack typical of Hughes, who filled his string of classic '80s films with mostly then-unknown new wave greats.

 School of Rock, 2003

-If you're an out of work wannabee rock star and not sure what to do with your career - look no further.
+If you're an out of work wannabee rock star and not sure what to do with your career, look no further than this hilarious hit.

 Jack Black's unorthodox character Dewey Finn takes on a job as a substitute teacher after being kicked out of a band.
-Finn subsequently takes the opportunity to turn his class of stuffy students and turn them into a rock band.
+Finn subsequently takes the opportunity to turn his class of stuffy students into a rock band.